 Steps On How to Check Transmission Fluid

-- Turn the car on.
-The engine should be warmed up to check your transmission fluid level.
+- When you’re learning how to check transmission fluid, start by turning the car on.
+Your engine should be warmed up to check transmission fluid.

-- Remove the dipstick and touch a bit of the fluid, then move it around between your thumb and forefinger.
-If your fluid is the proper color, it will be almost clear, with a bit of a pink hue.
-If it smells burnt or looks dirty, it’s time to replace the fluid.
+- Once the dipstick has been located, remove it and touch a bit of fluid.
+Rub the fluid a bit between your thumb and forefinger, taking note of the color.
+Proper transmission fluid color should be almost clear with a pink hue.
+If you notice the fluid looks dirty or smells burnt, it’s likely time to replace the fluid.

-- Wipe the dipstick clean with a rag, then insert it back into the vehicle.
-Pull it out once more, and take a look at the level.
-If it falls under the “Full” mark, you’ll need to top off the fluid.
+- Wipe the dipstick clean with a rag, and reinsert it back into the vehicle.
+Then pull it out and take note of the level.
+If you notice it’s under the “full” mark, you’ll need to top it off with the appropriate transmission fluid.

 How Often Do You Check Your Transmission Fluid?